This articles serves as a guide to unit testing Vue components.

 Unit Testing in Vue

-Based on my experience with unit testing Vue components, I've found that the testing tools and framework -- Vue Test Utils and Jest -- satisfy the key aspects of a good test environment:
+Based on my experience with unit testing Vue components, I've found that the testing tools and framework -- Vite and Vitest -- satisfy the key aspects of a good test environment:

 - tests are easy and fun to write